 12. Understand Your Child’s Emotions

 It is very important to empathize and look at things from the child’s perspective.
-Acknowledge the fact that kids have feelings too and if you are constantly nagging them or shouting at them, it is defiantly going to hurt their feelings.
+Acknowledge the fact that kids have feelings too, and you constantly nagging and shouting at them will hurt those feelings.
 If they are upset, how can you expect them to behave normally?
-Will, they do not throw tantrums?
+Will they throw tantrums?
 Of course!
 It is only a child’s way of expressing emotions.

 13. Give Lessons On Life

-Instead of yelling and punishing your offspring, here is how you can get kids to listen – by giving them real-life examples.
+Instead of yelling and punishing kids, get them to listen by giving them lessons on life.
 Tell them that if they do not brush their teeth, they will be more prone to cavities.
 Show them examples or take them to a doctor that explains this to them in a friendly manner.

 Are you bribing your child with expensive gifts in exchange for good behavior?
 This is the worst thing that any parent can do.
 While it is important to offer incentives, showering them with gifts will make things only more problematic.
 For example, if your child refuses to eat his vegetables, give a star a day for eating his meal.
 He can then use those stars or redeem it for rewards like playing with friends, going to the park or even inviting another friend from school home for a meal.